Fredobedo/OpenJVS/README.md

 # OpenJVS (libgpiod)
 What's new?
 This is an updated version of the excellent Bobby's openJVS project.
-The /sys/class/gpio interface used by openJVS for interacting with boards's sense line is deprecated; this version uses libgiod instead.
+The /sys/class/gpio interface used by openJVS for interacting with board's sense line is deprecated; this version uses libgiod instead.

 This version was tested and confirmed working on a raspberry pi 5.
 OpenJVS HAT is also confirmed working.